smfeldman/n83-team-truthiness/README.md

 we will likely be working mostly separately on individual sub-projects.

 These might incude:
-- Develop an IPv6 addressing plan - DONE
+- Develop an IPv6 addressing plan - DONE - SF
-- Configure IPv6 interfaces and/or routing
+- Configure IPv6 interfaces and/or routing - in progress (with ansible) - SF
 - Use GNMI/pygnmi to configure virtual routers
-- Use ansible and/or nornir to configure virtual routers
+- Use ansible and/or nornir to configure virtual routers - in progress (with ansible) - SF
 - Webhook receiver to push changes from Nautobot on demand
 - Use other vendor images (subject to licensing restrictions)
 - Anything else even vaguely related that sounds interesting!